 Sugarloaf is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sugarloaf is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sugarloaf who work in management occupations (12.67%), office and administrative support (12.22%), and sales jobs (8.61%).
+Overall, Sugarloaf is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sugarloaf who work in office and administrative support (12.45%), management occupations (11.70%), and sales jobs (8.64%).

 Also of interest is that Sugarloaf has more people living here who work in computers and math than 95% of the places in the US.